foroozandehgroup/NMR-EsPy/docs/walkthrough.rst

 The ``result`` attribute is next subjected to a NLP routine using the :py:meth:`~nmrespy.core.Estimator.nonlinear_programming` method.
-As the frequency-filtered data was derived from well-phased spectral data, the optional ``phase_variance`` argument to ``True``.
-The optimisation routine will then ensure that the estimate's oscillator phases are similar to each other (and hopefully very close to 0), and will often remove excessive oscillators from the Matrix Pencil result.
+As the frequency-filtered data was derived from well-phased spectral data, the optional ``phase_variance`` argument is set to ``True``.
+The optimisation routine will then ensure that the estimate's phases are similar to each other (and hopefully very close to 0), and will often remove excessive oscillators from the Matrix Pencil result (note that our initial guess in this example contains 12 oscillators).

 .. code:: python3